booyaa/cargo-cake/README.md

 # Licence / Copyright

-License is WTF v2.0.
+License is WTFPL v2.0.

 There is no copyright.